-We recognize that responding to climate change is one of our most important management issues, and in July 2021 we endorsed the recommendations of the TCFD (Task Force on Climate-related Financial Disclosures)*.
-We will analyze the risks and opportunities that climate change poses to our business, reflect them in our management strategy and risk management, appropriately disclose our progress, and aim for further growth while contributing to the decarbonization of society as a whole. increase.
+The Group recognizes that responding to climate change is one of its important management issues, and endorsed the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)* in July 2021.
+We will analyze the risks and opportunities that climate change poses to our Group's business, reflect them in our management strategy and risk management, and appropriately disclose our progress, aiming for further growth while contributing to the decarbonization of society as a whole.

-In addition, based on the TCFD recommendations, we will disclose “governance,” “strategy,” “risk management,” and “indicators and targets” for climate change below.
+Based on the TCFD recommendations, we disclose below our "governance," "strategy," "risk management," and "metrics and targets" regarding climate change.

 - * TCFD is an abbreviation for "Task Force on Climate-related Financial Disclosures".
 At the request of the G20, the Financial Stability Board (FSB) discloses climate-related information and changes climate.
 It was established to consider the response of financial institutions to.
 In June 2017, we published a recommendation to disclose the effects of climate change in financial reports of financial institutions and companies.